Bo Hines: 2022 election

 On May 17, 2022, Hines won the Republican primary against seven opponents, garnering 32 percent of the vote and defeating his closest opponent by nearly double digits.
 Hines narrowly lost the election to Democratic state Senator Wiley Nickel.

 In May 2022, Business Insider reported that Hines was funding the majority of his campaign with a trust fund.
-Campaign finance disclosures show that only 28 percent of Hines' race was self-funded, with a majority of campaign contributions coming from individual donors.
+However, campaign finance disclosures show that only 28 percent of Hines' race was self-funded, with a majority of campaign contributions coming from individual donors.
 While campaigning on an "America-First economy", Hines faced criticism because his campaign hats were made in China.

 On the campaign trail, Hines said he was personally opposed to abortion rights, but that abortion is a states rights issue.
 Hines said, "This is a Raleigh issue, not a Washington issue."
-Hines expressed belief that the 2020 election was stolen and promoted voter fraud conspiracy theories.
+Hines expressed belief that the 2020 election was stolen.

 2024 election

-Hines filed papers in November 2023 to run as a Republican in North Carolina's 6th Congressional district.
+Hines ran as a Republican in in the 2024 election.
 Despite support from the Club for Growth, Hines came in fourth place.
-Addison McDowell, who secured Donald Trump's endorsement, won the Republican primary and the general election.
+Addison McDowell, who was endorsed by Donald Trump, won the Republican primary and the general election.

 Trump administration

 In December 2024, then-President-elect Donald Trump announced that Hines would join his administration as Executive Director of the President's Council of Advisers on Digital Assets, taking office on January 20, 2025.
 Hines's position was described as the "White House Digital Asset Policy Advisor" and as "Digital Policy Czar."
 During his time with the administration, Hines helped to shepherd the creation of the GENIUS Act into law, and acted as a key aide on other cryptocurrency initiatives as well, according to the Wall Street Journal.

-Hines announced his resignation on August 9, 2025, and said he planned to return to the private sector.
+Hines announced his resignation from the Trump administration on August 9, 2025, and said he planned to return to the private sector.

 Private sector

+Nxum Capital

 Before his role in the Trump administration, Hines cofounded the investment firm called Nxum Capital with his father Todd Hines.

+Tether

-In August 2025 Hines began working for El Salvadorian cryptocurrency firm Tether, the largest stablecoin issuer in the world, in order to run its operations in the United States.
+In August 2025 Hines began working for El Salvadorian cryptocurrency firm Tether, the largest stablecoin issuer in the world, as CEO of United States operations.
 In this role, Hines was tasked with aiding the expansion of the company further into the US.
-In September Hines was named CEO of Tether U.S.
+In September 2025 Hines was named CEO of Tether U.S., and as of the following year, Hines stated that Tether was between Germany and Saudi Arabia in terms of the world's top twenty holders of US T-bills, with $122 billion.

 Personal life

-Hines's father, Todd, played for the Detroit Lions of the National Football League and the Hamilton Tiger-Cats of the Canadian Football League.
 Hines married Olivia Elizabeth Andretti in June 2017.
 The couple divorced in July 2019, and Hines married Mary Charles Bryson in July 2021.